 The Road to Recovery

 For the average person who is eating a well-balanced, healthy diet, supplements of vitamins B and C are often unnecessary.
-However, alcoholics will find that a holistic approach to recovery that integrates a nourishing diet and this type of vitamin supplementation helps them through the process.
+However, alcohol abusers will find that a holistic approach to recovery that integrates a nourishing diet and this type of vitamin supplementation helps them through the process.
 Concentrating on regaining good health can maximize the chances of success in recovery from addiction and set recovering alcoholics on the right path to a new life.